lorenzopucci/rcube/doc/cube.md

 ### `void rcube::Cube::rotateTo(const Color& topColor, const Color& frontColor)`

-- `topColor`: the color that the top center will have
+- `topColor`: the color that the top center will have;
-- `frontColor`: the color that the front center will have
+- `frontColor`: the color that the front center will have;

 Rotates the cube until `topColor` and `frontColor` become the colors of the top and front center respectively.